Performance evaluation of compact plastic scintillating fiber modules for muon tomography applications: Module performance

 \subsection{Spatial resolution}

+The spatial resolution of the long SciFi modules is primarily determined by the fiber diameter, the SiPM pitch, and the threshold settings used in the cluster-finding procedure.
+To qualitatively assess their influence, a preliminary Monte Carlo simulation of a single SciFi module was performed using the Geant4 toolkit~\cite{GEANT4:2002zbu}.
+Cosmic-ray muons were generated within the same zenith-angle range as in the experimental setup, following the modified Gaisser formula reported in Ref.~\cite{guan2015parametrization}.
+Detailed detector effects including SiPM dark noise, optical crosstalk between adjacent fibers, and the air gap between the fiber end faces and the SiPM array were not included.

+The same cluster-finding algorithm described in Sec.~\ref{sec:cluster} was applied, and the simulated cluster signal distributions were tuned to reproduce the most probable values observed in Fig.~\ref{fig:clusters} by adjusting the light yield of the scintillating fibers.
+For each event, the residual between the reconstructed cluster position and the true hit position was evaluated under four different cluster-threshold configurations, as shown in Fig.~\ref{fig:residual_cls_MC}.
+Both the full width at half maximum (FWHM) of the residual distribution and the fractions of events with $cls=1$ and $cls=2$ exhibit dependence on the neighboring threshold.
+As the neighboring threshold is lowered, the FWHM and the fraction of $cls=1$ events decrease, while the proportion of $cls=2$ events increases.
+The residual plateau width for $cls=1$ can be smaller than the SiPM pitch (2 mm), because muons traversing near the boundary between two SiPM channels tend to produce signals in two adjacent channels and are therefore categorized as $cls=2$.

+In the experimental analysis, we use the cluster thresholds defined in Sec.~\ref{sec:cluster} and the good muon events selected in Sec.~\ref{sec:eff}.
 The spatial resolution of a DUT is evaluated from the residual distribution between the detected cluster position on the DUT and the extrapolated track reconstructed with the other layers.
-The measured residual variance, $\sigma_{r}$, includes contributions from both the intrinsic spatial resolution of the DUT, $\sigma_{d}$, and the resolution of the extrapolated track, $\sigma_{f}$:
+The measured residual variance, $\sigma_{r}^{2}$, includes contributions from both the intrinsic spatial resolution of the DUT, $\sigma_{d}$, and the resolution of the extrapolated track, $\sigma_{f}$:

 Since tracks are reconstructed with a straight-line fit, the extrapolated hit position is a linear combination of the reference layers.
 Accordingly, the resolution of the extrapolated position at module $m$ can be expressed as~\cite{Wang:2022TNS}: